Site Analysis

 The zones given in NZS 3604 are general classifications only.
 Specific design can result in more economically designed structures.

-- NZS 3101 Concrete structures includes exposure classification maps to determine the steel reinforcing requirements of concrete construction.
+• NZS 3101 Concrete structures includes exposure classification maps to determine the steel reinforcing requirements of concrete construction.
 This standard identifies corrosion zones and also gives typical wind speeds and directions for New Zealand’s major cities.
+This standard is in the process of being amended.